-Learn why outstanding value in one fundraising catalog motivates customers to purchase more items
+Why better value motivates customers to purchase more

 Sponsors who raise money by having students sell items out of a catalog for their school fundraiser have probably heard this common complaint many times before, “The product I received was smaller than it appeared in the brochure.”
 Or, “This product doesn’t work as advertised.”
 So now you know why many buyers always seem to look for the lowest priced item in the brochure.
 They’ve been burned so many times, it’s no wonder they don’t want to spend any money on a more expensive item.
 Who could blame them?